 - The Whynter ICM-200LS, a practical compressor-style machine for homemade gelato.

 GELATO CONTAINERS.
 A shallow gelato container helps the gelato freeze more evenly and makes storage easier.
-It’s useful both for the no-churn method and for storing leftover gelato after churning.
+It’s useful for storing leftover gelato after churning.
 Try BALCI - Ice Cream Containers.

 IMMERSION BLENDER.
 Useful for blending the melon puree until smooth.
 Try KITCHENAID - Immersion Blender